-The Swedish National Platform for Disaster Risk Reduction was established in September 2007 as a result of a government commission to the Swedish Rescue Services Agency.
-Today, the new authority Swedish Civil Contingencies Agency, MSB (established in 2009) is the HFA Focal Point and responsible, on commission from the government, for collaboration with other competent authorities and organizations for running a national platform for natural disasters.
+The Swedish National Platform for Disaster Risk Reduction was established in September 2007 by a government commission to the Swedish Rescue Services Agency.
+Today, the Swedish Civil Contingencies Agency, MSB (established in 2009) is the HFA Focal Point and responsible, for assuring collaboration with other competent authorities and organizations in the Swedish National Platform for Disaster Risk Reduction

-The platform’s purpose is to work towards preventing and mitigating the consequences of natural disasters in line with Sweden’s undertaking in relation to the Hyogo Declaration and the Hyogo Framework for Action.
+The platform’s purpose is to work towards preventing and mitigating the consequences of natural disasters in line with Sweden’s commitment to the Hyogo Declaration and the Hyogo Framework for Action.

 The following authorities are represented on the platform:

-MSB has in 2011 approximately 900 000 SEK for the national platform covering costs for studies, reports, brochures, national meetings and seminars, and travel and per diem for international meetings attended by the HFA focal point and other staff of the secretariat.
+MSB finances the platform secretariat and the costs resulting from serving as a HFA focal point.
+MSB has in 2013 approximately 1.2 million SEK for the national platform covering costs for studies, reports, brochures, national meetings and seminars, and travel and per diem for international meetings attended by the HFA focal point and other staff of the secretariat.
 The other authorities in the platform contribute with their time when they participate in meetings and working groups and with extra financing for studies of particular interest to them.